-There is already a small amount of residential in addition to the business development at Victoria, and there is a rail station and other facilities including the pub and petrol station as well as the new Cornwall services.
-Community surveys indicated support for mixed use development to support regeneration at Victoria, business growth and local employment, providing the 'green gap' between Roche and Victoria is not encroached; there is no risk of generation of increased traffic thorough Roche village; sufficient school places are available; and there is a safe pedestrian link.
+There is already a small amount of residential in addition to the business development at Victoria, and there are a railway station and other facilities including the pub and petrol station as well as the new Cornwall Services.
+Community surveys indicated support for limited mixed use development to support regeneration within Victoria, business growth and local employment, providing the 'green gap' between Roche and Victoria is not encroached (Policy F5, Fig. 2.9); there is no risk of generation of increased traffic thorough Roche Village; sufficient school places are available; and there is a safe pedestrian link.

-Change of use from business use to residential use would not normally be supported however since this is an important business centre and opportunity for economic growth not only for the parish, but for mid-Cornwall, and in any event Victoria is not well connected to local schools.
+Change of use from business use to residential use would not normally be supported however since this is an important business centre and opportunity for economic growth not only for the Parish, but for mid-Cornwall, and in any event Victoria is not well connected to local amenities and schools.

-Fig 2.5 development between the existing business park and Cornwall Services at Victoria will be supported
+Figure 2.4 - Development between the existing business park and Cornwall Services at Victoria will be supported